 Joint sockeye salmon enhancement projects are conducted on the Stikine and Taku rivers.
 Broodstock are collected in Canada at Tahltan Lake in the Stikine River drainage and from Tatsamenie Lake in the Taku River drainage.
 The eggs from these sockeye salmon are incubated and thermally marked at Snettisham Hatchery in Alaska.
-The fry originating from the Tahltan Lake egg take are back-planted into Tahltan and/or Tuya lakes, both of which are in the Stikine River drainage.
+The fry originating from the Tahltan Lake egg take are back-planted into Tahltan Lake in the Stikine River drainage.
 The fry originating from the Tatsamenie Lake egg take are returned to their lake of origin.
-Two other projects of interest on the Taku River include: the investigation of the suitability of Trapper Lake for anadromous salmon production; and feasibility of broodstock capture, egg collection, and back-planting at King Salmon Lake.
+Two other projects of interest on the Taku River include: the investigation of fish passage at Trapper Lake for anadromous salmon production; and egg collection and back-planting at King Salmon Lake.